-• Progress towards pupils' dreams and end of key stage intended outcomes are reported back yearly in end of year reports and also at annual reviews.
+- Progress towards pupils' dreams and end of key stage intended outcomes are reported back yearly in end of year reports and also at annual reviews. - Pupils dream boards and our next steps to support them are displayed in each class.
+These are reviewed three times per year.